Updated May 21st, 2021

 The valet parking entrance is off of the aforementioned Sirens Cove Blvd.
 Once you have turned from the Strip onto Sirens Cove Blvd, take the first right.
 There are four lanes there, although taxis use the far left lane.

 While the valet parking service is free, it’s customary to tip the valet drivers at least a couple of dollars both when dropping off your car to them, and when picking it back up.

 Other Treasure Island Parking Information:

-* R.V. parking is not allowed in the Treasure Island parking garage.
-Clearance is 8’1” for the second level, but only 6’10” for the other levels.
+* Clearance is 8’1” for the first and second levels, but only 6’10” for the other levels.

 * There is no “first level” or “Level 1” at the T.I. parking garage available to the public.
 The first level is full of what appears to be administrative or maintenance offices.
 Public parking begins on level 2.